Thomas ap Catesby Jones

-Commodore Thomas ap Catesby Jones (24 April 1790 – 30 May 1858) was a United States Navy officer who served in the War of 1812 and Mexican–American War.
+Thomas ap Catesby Jones (24 April 1790 – 30 May 1858) was a United States Navy officer who served in the War of 1812 and Mexican–American War.

 Early life

 Thomas ap Catesby Jones was born on 24 April 1790 in Westmoreland County, Virginia, to Catesby and Lettice (Turberville) Jones.
 The Jones family had originated in Wales and the middle name "ap Catesby" was a gesture to the patronymic surnames traditionally used in Wales; Thomas ap Catesby in Welsh means "Thomas, son of Catesby".

 Jones' father died on 23 September 1801 leaving the family destitute.
 Jones and his older brother, Roger were taken in by an uncle, Meriwether Jones of Richmond, Virginia.
 His mother died in December 1804 after a long illness leaving Jones an orphan at age 14.
 His uncle provided for his and his brother's education at Richmond Academy until the expense of private school became a burden.
 They studied with a private tutor after leaving the school.
 Roger Jones later became Adjutant General of the U.S. Army.